Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1031.
 Fees.

-• (b) All covered employers other than the Band shall, as a condition of doing business on the Reservation under a contract with the Band, consent to the Band entity awarding the contract paying the fee imposed under subsection (a) of this section directly to the TERO prior to the commencement of work under the contract and subtracting the amount of the fee from the payments due to the covered employer under the contract.
-Prior to making the payment, the Band entity awarding the contract shall provide the contractor with a form prepared by the TERO, in which the contractor grants its consent to the payment of the TERO fee based on the amount it is entitled to receive from the Band entity.
-A contractor shall not be permitted to commence work on the reservation until it has executed this form, provided that this provision shall not apply if the imposition of the fee with respect to the contractor is prohibited by federal law.
+• (b) All covered employers shall, as a condition of doing business on or near the Reservation under a contract with the Band, consent to the Band entity awarding the contract paying the fee imposed under subsection (a) of this section directly to the TERO prior to the commencement of work under the contract and subtracting the amount of the fee from the payments due to the covered employer under the contract.
+Prior to making the payment, the Band entity awarding the contract shall provide the employer with a form prepared by the TERO, in which the employer grants its consent to the payment of the TERO fee based on the amount it is entitled to receive from the Band entity.
+An employer shall not be permitted to commence work on or near the reservation until it has executed this form, provided that this provision shall not apply if the imposition of the fee with respect to the employer is prohibited by federal law.

 Historical and Statutory Notes